wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

 ### getRegistrationResponse method

- This method creates responses for application registration, update, and retrieval requests.
+ This method creates responses for registering, updating, and retrieving application requests.
 This gives you the flexibility to customize the response to return different attributes based on your requirements.

 ```` java